-Avoiding Complications – 7 Simple Mixing Tips to Improve Your Tracks
+7 Simple Mixing Tips to Improve Your Tracks and Avoid Complications

-And now time has come to mix your song.
+And now the time has come to mix your song.

 Sometimes mixing can seem overwhelming.
 You can spend hours and hours jumping from one track to another without any real point and lose your time and focus if you’re not careful.

 You have to have a plan: a roadmap to get your mix done in a few hours.